Roy Brown: “Please Don’t Go (Come Back Baby)”

 Out of the hundreds of rock records released between September 1947 and June 1949 there’ve only been a few dozen hits scattered amongst them.
 BIG hits for sure, but percentage wise it still was just a small fraction of the total output in the genre that met with widespread commercial appeal.

-But the total number of them is still rather small and so when we come across one here you’d think that it’d be a cause for some celebration, or at least make for a more anticipated review.
-Yet how many among you would immediately know upon looking at the title that Please Don’t Go was a hit at all, let alone one that spent six weeks on those rather limited charts?
+So when we come across a rock song that was certifiably big, you’d think that it’d be a cause for some celebration, or at least make for a more anticipated review.
+Yet how many among you would immediately know upon looking at the title that this was a hit at all, let alone one that spent six weeks on those rather limited charts?

 Therein lies the problem – of all of Roy Brown’s national hits, sixteen to be exact, this is almost certainly the least remembered.
 The question for us though becomes: Is it also the least worthy of being a hit in the first place?